Most Recent Changes

 When buying any used and collectible item, it is often very difficult to gauge the validity and condition without actually having the item in your hands.
 The eventual discovery that the item is not as described is the penalty one can pay when buying on-line such as through eBay.
 Even if the seller honestly thinks an item is genuine, it takes expertise to be sure.
 Quite often it is difficult to validate without close examination (especially the internal parts).

-I will guarantee that the descriptions of my phones are based on a thorough examination of the phone inside and out.
+I will guarantee that the descriptions of my phones are based on a thorough examination of the phone inside and out and more than 50 years of telephone experience.

 Imitations - Information here